Getting Comfortable Being Uncomfortable

 Chris Case 48:52

-Yeah, he’s gonna have some maniacal laughs when he listens back to that part.
+He’s gonna have some maniacal laughs when he listens back to that part.

 Grant Holicky 48:59

-There’s much we’re gonna cut
+There’s so much that we’re gonna cut from this.

 Julie Young 49:06